 Every now and then – usually when my brain has taken on a good frying – I’ll let people convince me that it’s a good idea to get out of the city.
 To swim in a lake, or to go on a hike, or to see the beautiful landscapes of Brandenburg.

 But, yeah.
 The sun erased every negative thought I had: I have to get out.
 I wanted to dive into cool, deep water.
 My whole skin felt like it was falling apart from the smoldering heat.
-And off we went to Flakensee (which is not exactly the best place to take a swim in.
-Believe me).
+And off we went to Flakensee.
+Turns out that’s not the best place for a refreshing dip into the lake.

 Boy, was that a lonely ride.
-Half an hour train into the wilderness of Erkner, probably the emptiest place I’ve ever been to, followed by a half hour walk to where the lake turns into less of a jungle and more of a beach.
-I loved splashing around in the water, but I missed the city at the same time.
-I dried myself off after about two hours, waved my friends goodbye and went back to the loneliest and most likely to be oldest train station in godforsaken Erkner.
+Half an hour train into the wilderness of godforsaken Erkner, followed by another half hour walk to where the lake turns into less of a jungle and more of a … “beach”.
+I dried myself off after about two hours, waved my friends goodbye and went back to the loneliest and most likely to be oldest train station in Berlin.